somaz94/pulumi-study/gcp/python/README.md

 - **vpc-gce-gcs**: A project demonstrating the integration between Virtual Private Cloud (VPC), Google Compute Engine (GCE), and Google Cloud Storage (GCS).
 - **cloud-run**: Demonstrates how to deploy a Docker container to Google Cloud Run using Pulumi and Python.
 This project focuses on leveraging Cloud Run's serverless capabilities to run containers without the overhead of infrastructure management.
 - **cloud-run-domain-mapping**: Demonstrates how to map custom domains to services running on Google Cloud Run using Pulumi and Python.
+- **bigdata-flow-functions**: Contains various scripts and functions to facilitate data flow between BigData platforms and tools such as MongoDB, BigQuery, and Google Sheets on Google Cloud Platform (GCP).

 ## Getting Started